imanbeh/variablesearch/README.md

 Table Analysis Writeup (code):

-This code allows the user to compare a list of stellar objects with a list of known objects.
+This code allows the user to compare a list of stellar objects with a list of known objects, and perform aperature photometry on selected stars.
 The intention is to identify which sources from the original list are undiscovered.
 This is written for a case in which the comparison dataset is a list of known rr lyra.
-Repeat sources will be removed, resulting in a final table of unique objects.
+Repeat sources will be removed, resulting in a final table of unique objects that can be analyze further using the aperature photometry code.